Born2Code-2017/Lorem_Ipsum/README.md

-# Lorem Ipsum
+# UniMove

 This is a simple web-app project about events and meetups for a students group.

 ## Getting Started

 You can take a copy of this project and to make a student event.
+What you need is in folder: "UniMoveAngular".

 ### Prerequisites